- Home

 Legal invoice

-For suppliers: A legal invoice is the e-invoice submitted via InvoiceNow, ensuring compliance with GST rules.
+For suppliers: A legal invoice is the e-invoice reported via InvoiceNow, ensuring compliance with GST rules.

-For buyers: A legal invoice is the e-invoice received via InvoiceNow, in a format that ensures integrity and authenticity (I&A).
+For buyers: A legal invoice is the e-invoice reported via InvoiceNow, in a format that ensures integrity and authenticity.

 Want to know more about Basware’s archiving services?